followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/summary/texts/count.md

 ===========================================================================

 <!--shortDescription-->
-Specifies a pattern for the *'count'* summary items.
+Specifies a pattern for the *"count"* summary items.
 <!--/shortDescription-->

 <!--fullDescription-->